Stoff-Studios/Stoff2D/README.md

 ## Dependencies
 - glfw

-Linux users need to install some glfw dependencies, check out the Installing Dependencies section here https://www.glfw.org/docs/latest/compile.html if you get errors.
+Linux users may need to install some glfw dependencies, check out the Installing Dependencies section here https://www.glfw.org/docs/latest/compile.html if you get errors.